I'm Gonna Be Strong: Gene Pitney version

 This version was a top ten hit on both the Billboard Hot 100 and the UK Singles Chart.
 The song is Pitney's biggest UK solo hit, with only his duet version of "Something's Gotten Hold of My Heart" with Marc Almond peaking higher.

 Charts

 Blue Angel version

 It was also the most successful single released by the 1980 band Blue Angel from their only album, also called Blue Angel (1980).
 The vocals were provided by American singer-songwriter Cyndi Lauper.
-Like the album, the only country the single charted in was the Netherlands, where it reached #37 on the charts.
+The only country where the single charted within the top 100 was the Netherlands, where it reached #37 on the charts.
+It also reached #140 in the UK in 1984 when reissued and credited to Blue Angel featuring Cyndi Lauper.

 The artwork and track listing for the single varied depending on the country of origin.
 An Italian promotional 7" vinyl single with the same catalogue number and track listing as the German version was released with alternate artwork.
 The original 1980 Dutch release was re-released with identical packaging in 1984 after Lauper's solo success.